 People say things like:

-Think of it like a pond of muddy water – there is a lot of stuff floating around and it is hard to see far because it is cloudy, murky, and dark.
-And, you know that what you can see is only a small fraction of what’s there.
+Think of it like a pond of muddy water: There is a lot of stuff floating around, and it is hard to see very far because it's murky and dark.
+But, you know that what you can see is only a small fraction of what’s actually there.

-Meditation and mindfulness is the solution.
+Meditation and mindfulness can help with these challenges.
 In the simplest of terms, practicing both will allow you to:

 note – a lot of people are unaware of the challenges created by their compulsive minds.
-And, many will still deny it after being told.
-“That’s not me!”
+And, many will still deny it after being told: "That’s not me!”
 There is an easy way to prove or disprove it.
-Get a pen and paper, take a comfortable seat, set a timer for 15 minutes, and write down every thought you have until the timer goes off.
-It is rare anyone makes it through the entire 15 minutes (edit - so rare that 5 minutes will probably suffice)!
+Get a pen and paper, take a comfortable seat, set a timer for 10 minutes, and write down every thought you have until the timer goes off.
+It is rare anyone makes it through the entire 10 minutes!

 Meditation – cultivating awareness

-When you meditate, you develop your awareness.
-Doing this improves your powers of observation.
-It improves your concentration.
-It allows you to become skilled at seeing what your mind is doing.
+When you meditate, you build up your awareness.
+You improve your powers of observation, and your ability to concentrate.
+This allows you to become skilled at seeing what your mind is doing.

-More importantly, it helps keep you from getting attached to the activity and the thoughts.
+More important, it keeps you from getting attached to your mind-made activity.

 We have all observed our thoughts before.
 You have probably asked yourself:

-When you observe your thoughts, you learn NOT to get swept away by them.
-As a result, you are no longer a victim to the content of your mind.
-You don’t have to believe what it tells you:
+When you observe your thoughts, you learn not to get swept away by them.
+You realize that you don’t have to believe what your mind tells you:

-Here is even better news: thoughts are not permanent.
-They are like the weather – wait a while and it will change.
-The thoughts will pass, UNLESS you hold onto them (cling to them, dwell on them).
-Your mind tries to make them permanent, but they are not.
-When you meditate, you are able to observe that they are only temporary.
-You learn that you can let them go out the same as you watched them come in.
+Thoughts will pass, unless you cling to them or dwell on them.
+Your mind tries to make them appear permanent, but they aren't.
+When you meditate, you are able to observe their temporary nature.
+And, you learn that you can let them go the same as you watched them come.

 note - it is worth mentioning that we did not say meditation will help you "stop thinking."
-That is a common misconception – so much so, that we wrote an entire post on it (you can find a link to it below).
+That is a common misconception – so much so, that we wrote an entire post on it (see our blog index below).
 What is important is that you don't need to stop thinking.
-The fact that your mind is compulsive and produces non-stop thoughts is not the problem.
+The fact that your mind is compulsive and produces non-stop thoughts is NOT the problem.
 The problem is that you identify with those thoughts, and you let them sweep you away.
 Meditation solves that problem.

 How does mindfulness fit in?